-At the core of the Learning Impact Awards competition is IMS Global’s Learning Impact Trend framework of education technology project categories (Fig. 1), which has evolved over the years as new trends emerge and others obsolesce.
+At the core of the Learning Impact Awards competition is 1EdTech's Learning Impact Trend framework of education technology project categories, which has evolved over the years as new trends emerge and others obsolesce.
 This framework is a leading indicator of emerging education technology trends, offering planning guidance for education institutions.
 It's based on the innovative, impactful entries brought forward at each Learning Impact Awards competition.
-It enables IMS to identify emerging technology trends, usually several years ahead of mainstream adoption by the educational community.
-For example, adaptive learning is a hot topic today across K-20 institutions because it is seen as the way to help students succeed, but IMS Global recognized its groundbreaking impact on personalized education almost a decade ago; designating it as one of the original project categories for the competition and awarding platinum and silver medals in this category in 2007.
+It enables 1EdTech to identify emerging technology trends, usually several years ahead of mainstream adoption by the educational community.
 The award categories are defined in the Learning Impact Trend Framework Categories table.
-A categorization of all winners since 2007 is contained in the Summary of Winners table.
+A categorization of all winners since the program began in 2007 is contained in the Summary of Winners table.

 Competition and Judging

-In 2016, IMS opened the judging to the public for the first time, allowing people to evaluate the finalists’ entries online.
+In 2016, 1EdTech (then IMS Global Learning Consortium) opened the judging to the public for the first time, allowing people to evaluate the final entries online.
 The total scoring from all peer votes counts as one vote combined with the judges' votes.

-What distinguishes IMS Global’s Learning Impact Awards is its pragmatic focus.
-Compared to other award programs in the education sector, a greater amount of work goes into the Learning Impact Awards evaluation process.
-Judges assess entries based on the use of technology in an educational institution context with clear evidence of learning impact.
+What distinguishes 1EdTech's Learning Impact Awards is its pragmatic focus.
+More work goes into the Learning Impact Awards evaluation process compared to other award programs in the education sector.
+Expert evaluators assess entries based on the use of technology in an educational institution context with clear evidence of learning impact.

-The 2020 winners—platinum, gold, silver, and bronze medalists—were selected out of 23 evidence-based and innovative technology projects.
-The 2020 report of trends and practices synthesized from the current year's projects releases in the fall.
-The nomination period for the 2021 competition opens in January.
+The 2022 winners—platinum, gold, silver, and bronze medalists—were selected from 34 evidence-based and innovative technology projects.
+A report of trends and practices synthesized from the current year's projects will be released in the fall.
+The nomination period for the 2023 competition opens in January and ends in February.